ymuichiro/quick_learning_symbol_en/13_verify.md

       type: 16705
 ```

-### Signatories validation
+### Signatory validation

-It can be confirmed if the transaction is included in the block, but just to make sure, verify the signature of the transaction with the account's public key.
+The transaction can be verified by confirming that it has been included in the block, but just to make sure, it is possible to verify the signature of the transaction with the account's public key.

 ```js
 res = alice.publicAccount.verifySignature(